christinedraper/knife-topo/README.md

 knife topo
 ==========

-The Chef knife-topo plugin allows you to create and update topologies consisting of multiple nodes using single knife commands, based on a JSON topology file.
-The plugin supports generating attribute files within a topology-specific cookbook, including conditional attributes that vary based on a node property.
+The knife-topo plugin allows you to create and update topologies consisting of multiple nodes using single knife commands, based on a JSON definition of the topology.
+The plugin:
+* creates a data bag for the topology
+* generates attribute file(s) in a topology-specific cookbook
+* sets and updates the run list, chef environment and properties of nodes
+* uploads the topology-specific cookbook and bootstraps nodes

-You may find this plugin useful if you are regularly updating a system consisting of multiple nodes, and would like to manage its dynamic configuration (like software versions) through a single (json) configuration file.
+You may find this plugin useful if you are regularly updating a system consisting of multiple nodes, and would like to manage its dynamic configuration (e.g. changing software versions) through a single (json) configuration file.
 It may also be useful if you are regularly bringing up multi-node systems with similar topologies but differences in their configuration details.